Microsoft Teams’ pricing explained

 • Cyberthreat protection.

-So, the most expensive plan offers additional control and protection, as well as all the services and features that Microsoft Teams has to offer — except the Microsoft Teams Calling feature (you’ll have to pay extra for that).
+So, the most expensive plan offers additional control and protection and all the services and features that Microsoft Teams has to offer.

 Is Microsoft Teams the right solution for you?

-Picking the right collaboration and communication tool can ensure productive team collaboration — just as picking the wrong one can lead to organizational mayhem.
+Picking the right collaboration and communication tool can ensure productive team collaboration — just as choosing the wrong one can lead to organizational mayhem.

-But the answer to the question “Is Microsoft Teams the right tool for me?” depends on your situation, needs, and budget.
+But the answer to the question “Is Microsoft Teams the right tool for me?” depends on your:

-For example, let’s say that you run a 300-person organization and you require a tool that goes beyond a simple conferencing app.
+For example, let’s say that you run a 300-person organization and require a tool beyond a simple conferencing app.

-So, you’re looking for something that gives you a lot of control and security, but you’re not sure what to get, so you opt for a Microsoft Teams plan that has the reputation of being “the most popular one” — Microsoft Teams Essentials plan.
+So, you’re looking for something that gives you much control and security, but you’re not sure what to get.
+You decide to opt for a Microsoft Teams plan with the reputation of being “the most popular one” — the Microsoft Teams Essentials plan.

 Not to mention, you won’t even get extra control or additional security, as that isn’t included in the Essentials plan.